 Welcome to the Infant Baptism information page at St. Joe’s.

-Children under seven are welcomed into a Christian life in the Catholic church through the sacrament of Baptism.
+Children of all ages are welcomed into a Christian life in the Catholic church through the sacrament of Baptism.
 You may be looking at having your first child baptized…or you may be welcoming a new addition to your growing family.
 In any case, congratulations as your family continues to grow.

 You may already be a member of St. Joe’s.
 If not, the first question, before even getting to baptism, is “have you found a faith home?”

 We meet many people who have not been “Church-goers” or maybe it has been many years.
 Since we don’t look at baptism as “magic” or a one-time experience, the first decision for you and your family is deciding if you are ready to commit to a particular faith community.
-Baptism is so much a part of being in community that participation in the life of the parish is expected.
-We encourage families to visit a variety of faith communities before deciding on one.
-Any member of the staff would be very willing to meet with you and talk over this important initial decision.
+Baptism is so much a part of being in community that participation in the life of the parish is encouraged.
+Please contact the Pastor or the Coordinator of Young Adult Ministry and Faith Formation to schedule a time to chat more.

 What happens at Baptism?

-We celebrate infant baptisms at our regular weekend liturgies.
+We celebrate infant and children’s baptisms at our regular weekend liturgies.
 Being baptized into the Catholic faith is being baptized into the Christian community.
-As was mentioned before, the waters of baptism are not magic.
 All of the Sacraments of the Catholic Church celebrate what God is already doing in our lives and it is the same with baptism.
 The Sacrament of Baptism celebrates that the parents of the infant or young child wish to bring their child into the Christian faith community, a bond that can never be broken.
 Baptism also celebrates the initiation of the child into a specific local community.
-This is why we baptize children whose parent(s) are already members of the St. Joe’s community.

 What is Baptismal Preparation?